ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms before 5pm, then showers and thunderstorms likely.
-Mostly cloudy, with a high near 76.
-South wind
+         <h3>This Afternoon</h3>Cloudy, with a high near 76.
+South wind around 5 mph.<br></div>
-         around 6 mph.
-Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then showers and thunderstorms between 10pm and 3am, then showers and thunderstorms
+         <h3>Tonight</h3>Showers and thunderstorms likely between 8pm and 11pm, then showers and thunderstorms between 11pm and 3am, then showers and
-         likely.
+         thunderstorms likely.
 Some of the storms could produce heavy rain.
 Cloudy, with a low around 71.
 Southwest wind around 5 mph.
          Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">